unosquare/swan/README.md

 This only writes messages out to the `TerminalWriters` if there are any available.
 In practice, we typically **DO NOT** use the `Write` and `WriteLine` methods but they are provided for convenience, extensibility and customization.
-Please note that these methods do not forward messages as logging events and therefore whatever is written via these methods will not show up in you logging subsystem.
+Please note that these methods do not forward messages as logging events and therefore whatever is written via these methods will not show up in your logging subsystem.

 ```csharp
 // The simplest way of writing a line of text -- equivalent to `Console.WriteLine`: